 NOTE 2: Whether UE transfers some or all PDU Sessions on the EPC side and whether it maintains the registration up to date in both EPC and 5GC can depend on UE capabilities that are implementation dependent.
 The information for determining which PDU Sessions are transferred on EPC side and the triggers can be pre-configured in the UE and are not specified in this Release of the specification.
 The UE does not know before-hand, i.e. before trying to move a given PDU session to EPC, whether that PDU session can be transferred to EPC.

+- If support of Unavailability Period is negotiated in 5GS (see clause 5.4.1.4) and/or support for Enhanced Discontinuous Coverage Support in EPS (see clause 4.13.2.8.2, TS 23.401 [26]) whether the UE will be reporting Start of Unavailability Period and/or Unavailability Period Duration to both 5GS and EPS or only to EPS or only 5GS and what values the UE will be reporting to EPS and/or 5GS is calculated based on UE implementation.

 For UE operating in dual-registration mode the following principles apply for PDN connection transfer from EPC to 5GC: